 - Do not eat or drink anything after midnight the night before your surgery.

-- Take the drugs your doctor told you to take with a small sip of water.
+- Take the drugs you have been told to take with a small sip of water.

-- Your doctor or nurse will tell you when to arrive at the hospital.
+- You will be told when to arrive at the hospital.
 Be sure to arrive on time.

 Prepare your home for when you come home after the surgery .

 After the Procedure